-In civil cases, a California complainant (applicant/employee) must prove unlawful discrimination a preponderance of the evidence (which is a feather more than 50%).
+In civil cases, a California complainant (applicant/employee) must prove unlawful discrimination claims by a preponderance of the evidence – which is a feather more than 50%.

 - s/he is a member or perceived to be a member of a protected class;

-Causal Link: Finally, the complainant’s evidence must relate to the motivation of the decision makers to prove, by non-speculative evidence, an actual causal link between prohibited motivation and the adverse employment action.
+Finally, the complainant’s evidence must relate to the motivation of the decision-makers to prove, by non-speculative evidence, an actual causal link between prohibited motivation and the adverse employment action.

 Employers typically produce evidence showing that the complainant does not meet some bona fide occupational qualification that another applicant has, or that the employee has violated some legitimate work rules or standards of conduct warranting adverse employment action, or that the employer otherwise had a legitimate business need for the adverse action taken, other than because of the protected characteristic.